What is Flipgrid?

 - Discussion Sparks – Get a discussion started more easily than ever by embedding YouTube or Vimeo videos.
 You can add images, GIFs (pronounced however you like), or emojis (expressing whatever you like).

-- Attachments – You can link content through your OneDrive, Google Drive, Dropbox, Twitter, and more.
+- Attachments – You can link content to your OneDrive, Google Drive, Dropbox, Twitter, and more.
 Link for more information or to add extra components to an assignment.

 - Dated Release – Record topics in advance and set a date for them to become visible and to freeze.